zfhuang99/zfhuang99.github.io/_posts/2025-05-20-ai-revolution-in-distributed-systems.md

 **1. Autonomous Source Code Analysis and Initial Specification**

-With minimal input—just the feature name and directory—AI autonomously identified relevant code, extracted necessary details, created architecture and behavior documentation, and generated an initial TLA+ specification with over 10 invariants.
+With minimal input — just the feature name and directory — AI autonomously identified relevant code, extracted necessary details, created architecture and behavior documentation, and generated an initial TLA+ specification with over 10 invariants.
 Writing TLA+ specifications involves careful abstraction and simplification; AI adeptly handled this, effectively balancing detail and abstraction.

 **2. Refining the Specification**